scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 called an *applicative functor* ("applicative" for short).

-`Semigroupal` and `Applicative` effectively provide alternative encodings of the notion of "zipping" or joining values.
+`Semigroupal` and `Applicative` effectively provide alternative encodings of the same notion of joining contexts.
 Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson[^semigroupal-monoidal].